balazscsintalan/next-pokemon/README.md

-Small application to explore and play around with next.js.
+Small application to explore and play around with next.js and tailwind.

 It is accessible on:
 https://next-pokemon-sooty.vercel.app/